Sai271828/boolnetanalyzer/docs/index.rst

 Acknowledgements
 ================

-Much of the code in this package is based on the work of Claus Kadelka and his collaborators available at [DesignGenePrinciples](https://github.com/ckadelka/DesignPrinciplesGeneNetworks).
+Much of the code in this package is based on the work of Claus Kadelka and his collaborators, available at `DesignGenePrinciples <https://github.com/ckadelka/DesignPrinciplesGeneNetworks>`_.